TNTECHARC/Andros/README.md

 Manufacturer: Remotec
 Model: HD-1

-Description: Andros is a bomb disposal robot acquired from Remotec, a subsidiary of Northrop Grumman.
+Description: Andros is a bomb disposal robot loaned by Remotec, which has since been acquired by Northrop grumman.
 Detailed specifications for Andros are located in the Docs folder.